 Most of these beginning farmers have no formal agriculture schooling, and limited relevant experience.
 Many have limited resources.
 For this reason, New Entry has been at the forefront of training beginning producers – providing a combination of education, outreach, and field experiences.
 New Entry is continually looking for the best way continue to provide high-quality programs and services, increase capacity to address regional food systems issues, and share our work with national and international audiences while it navigates its way through an ever evolving agricultural climate.

-New Entry staff are employees of Tufts University and Third Sector New England, Inc., but the project extends well beyond these institutions.
 Project partners include federal and state government agencies, universities, local farmers, and multiple community-based organizations.

 John Ogonowski was the pilot on American Airlines flight 11 to Los Angeles that crashed into the World Trade Center in New York City on September 11, 2001.
 John is most remembered for his contributions to the farming community in Massachusetts, and particularly for his dedication to immigrant farmers from Cambodia whom he assisted as part of New Entry.
 John served as New Entry's first mentor farmer and dedicated acreage of his property to help Cambodians begin farming.
 He gave production advice, helped put up a shed and greenhouse, and often did not collect the rents.
 He is survived by his wife, Peggy, and their three daughters.
 Peggy and John's brother, Jim Ogonowski, are still actively involved in the project and assist to keep the farmers on their land to preserve John's memory.